 |My Home Move Limited||2,095|

 Notes to editors

 - Transaction Data is published on the fifteenth working day of each month.
-The August Transaction Data will be published at 11am on Friday 19 September 2014.
+The August Transaction Data will be published at 11am on Monday 21 September 2015 at data.gov.uk.

 - Transactions for value include freehold and leasehold sales.

 - Most searches carried out by a solicitor or conveyancer are to protect the purchase and/or mortgage.
 For example, a search will give the buyer priority for an application to Land Registry to register the purchase of the property.

 - As a government department established in 1862, executive agency and trading fund responsible to the Secretary of State for Business, Innovation and Skills, Land Registry keeps and maintains the Land Register for England and Wales.
 The Land Register has been open to public inspection since 1990.

 - With the largest transactional database of its kind detailing over 24 million titles, Land Registry underpins the economy by safeguarding ownership of many billions of pounds worth of property.

 - For further information about Land Registry visit www.gov.uk/land-registry.

 - Follow us on Twitter @LandRegGov and find us on our blog, LinkedIn and Facebook.